 I am a Research Engineer & Computational Physicist (Ph.D.
-Theoretical Physics, Cornell) focused on AI for Science and Neurosymbolic Systems.
+Theoretical Physics, Cornell) focused on efficient AI systems and neurosymbolic architectures.

 | Project | Description | Tech Stack |